 The shelves of every health-food store are practically heaving with supplements that promise everything from better energy levels to weight loss.
 It’s overwhelming.
 If you eat a well-rounded diet, then your need for supplements should be just that supplementary—they shouldn’t be a replacement for good nutrition.
 But sometimes we can do with an added boost.

 This is a very powerful anti-inflammatory showing the highest measurement on the ORAC scale.
-The bioactive compound in turmeric is curcumin, which gives turmeric its bright yellow colour.
+The bioactive compound in turmeric is curcumin, which gives turmeric its bright yellow color.
 The use of turmeric for medicinal reasons dates back over 4000 years.
 In Ayurvedic medicine, it is used as a cleansing and detoxifying agent.
 This has been shown to help with a variety of inflammatory conditions including arthritis, as well as helping to soothe IBS.
 You can add turmeric to your food, but to ensure your body can absorb the nutrients efficiently, you should combine it with black pepper.
+We recommend the Organic India Tumeric Blend ($15)

 Women, in particular, can suffer a range of hormonal problems, from PMT symptoms right through to menopause due to low magnesium.
 In fact, our hearts are totally dependent on it.
 Magnesium deficiency has been shown to increase platelet aggregation, which contributes to the kind of clotting seen in heart attacks, pulmonary embolism and strokes, which is why those with lower levels are more likely to have heart conditions.

-I would recommend adding plenty of magnesium-rich foods such as pulses, nuts, whole grains and leafy green vegetables to your diet.
-I would highly recommend PowerHealth New Era 8 (£9).
-These are so easy to take and simply melt in your mouth.
+I would recommend adding plenty of magnesium-rich foods such as pulses, nuts, whole grains, and leafy green vegetables to your diet.
 If you like to soak in the bath, add some Epsom salt and have a soak for at least 15 minutes.

 Whether it’s going for a short walk on your lunch break or a run in your local park before or after work, getting outside and moving can help to boost your mood, lower your blood pressure and reduce stress.